mikrono/tModLoaderWiki_kr_ko/Why-Use-an-IDE.md

 ## Simple Example
 In this video, we see 2 Example Gun spawned.
 After the first is spawned, a breakpoint is set in SetDefaults.
 Once it is hit, the game is paused and Visual Studio comes to the front.
 Then, `item.damage` is changed from 40 to 80.
 We press continue and we can hover over the 2 items and see that the second item was spawned with 80 damage.
 [Watch this in action.](https://gfycat.com/CriminalGrossBasenji)

+# Visual Studio Live Share
+This feature lets you invite someone into your project and collaboratively work on the code.
+Useful for mentoring other coders on your mod team or getting help on a tricky problem.
+Pair with Discord chat for voice chat.